 These days, an important aspect of social media marketing is having influencers post about your page.
 Yes, no matter if it’s the voice of an athlete, prominent tastemaker, musician, or any other figurehead, the voice of an influencer can mean quite a bit.
 As noted by eMarketer, 48 percent of marketers say they’ll increase their budget for using more influencers in 2018, which is a testament to how much of an impact they’ve seen with it over the years.
 Because it can be difficult to know which influencers to reach, companies like Buzz Sumo can provide the perfect solution.

-Essentially, Buzz Sumo is an aggregator that lets you know what the most popular posts and influencers are.
+Essentially, Buzz Sumo is an aggregator that lets you know what the most popular post and influencers are.
 This can be especially helpful in setting parameters for such as who is the most popular for your industry, for example, if you’re a local restaurant then pairing up with a local or regional tastemaker.
 Furthermore, with a straightforward user experience, Buzz Sumo can make your own content shine through the rest.
 Check them out if you’re interested in studying what the best of the best soup makers are up to.